MistaVikz/GHG-Pro/README.md

 ### Usage

-To run the GHG Risk Evaluation project, navigate to the main directory and execute the project_risk.py file using Python: python project_risk.py
+To run the GHG_Pro project, navigate to the main directory and execute the project_risk.py file using Python: python project_risk.py

 This will read in the data and perform the analysis.
 By default, it will look for an Excel file named GHG_Data.xlsx in the data directory.
 However, you can specify the input file format as either 'excel', 'csv', or 'tsv' by passing an optional command line argument, like this: